VeriHealth — True Health Discernment

 The numbers behind the crisis, and the intervention

-All figures are drawn from peer-reviewed sources independently verified against primary publications.
+All figures are drawn from peer-reviewed or independently verified sources, each checked against the primary publication.
 Each number represents a finding with direct implications for how health AI is deployed and regulated.

 AI performance: benchmarks vs. real use